isomerpages/pa-corp/_our-programmes/CC Courses/Industry Guru Series.md

 #### About Learning Journey

-Come face-to-face with business experts and gain understanding on the inner workings of various industries.
-Explore what makes specific industries tick with a 3-hour site tour, including a 2-hour sharing session by industry insiders.
+Sharpen your skills and broaden your horizons by attending Learning Journeys hosted by Industry Experts, where you will gain insights on various industries and companies through a site tour and sharing session by insiders!

 ### Brochures
 **Industry Guru Series - Deep Dive Learning Courses (Coming Soon!)**